R0229/R0229/README.md

 ##

-- I’m currently learning computer science
+- I’m currently learning coding in multiple languages
-- I had a major in soil science 🌱
+- My research is on wetland soil science
 - Find me more on https://r0229.github.io/

 <!--